Sun Safety Awareness

 How to Protect Yourself from Sun Exposure

-- Generously apply a broad-spectrum, water-resistant sunscreen with a sun protection factor (SPF) of 30 or more to all exposed skin.
-Broad spectrum provides protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
+Sun exposure is the most preventable risk factor for all skin cancers, including sunscreen with an SPF of 30 or more to all exposed skin.
+Broad-spectrum provides protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.

 - Reapply sunscreen approximately every two hours, even on cloudy days, and after swimming or sweating.
-Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses, where possible.
+Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses.

 - Seek shade when appropriate.
-Remember that the sun’s rays are strongest between 10 am and 4 pm.
+Remember, the sun’s rays are strongest between 10am and 4pm.
 If your shadow appears to be shorter than you are, seek shade.

-- Use extra caution near water, snow, and sand because they reflect and intensify the damaging rays of the sun, which can increase your chances of sunburn.
+- Use extra caution near water, snow and sand because they reflect and intensify the damaging rays of the sun, which can increase chances of sunburn.

 - Get vitamin D safely through a healthy diet that may include vitamin supplements.